|

 Sign up for our news updates if you are representing

-an association or an organization based in Paris
+an association or an organization serving the Anglophone community

 The Non-Profit Organizations Law of 1901INTRODUCTION and History: 1901 and 1905 The legislation regarding non-profit organizations, known in France as “associations”, is a direct result of the separation of the church and state at the beginning of the 20th century.
 Prior to that time, it was virtually impossible to create any temporary or structured group of people.
 On the one side, there was the Catholic Church.
 On the other, there were political parties and there were professional groups in the form of trade unions, craft and trade guilds, or syndicates for the liberal professions.
 The idea during the 19th century was that private interests would necessarily be opposed to the interests of the nation and therefore there was no way that an organization could help the state do a better job.